5 places in Houston to celebrate National Mojito Day

-HOUSTON, Texas (KTRK) --Tuesday marks a national day dedicated to that cooling, minty, lime-flavored cocktail, the mojito.
+HOUSTON, Texas (KTRK) --July 11 is a national day dedicated to that cooling, minty, lime-flavored cocktail, the mojito.

 The traditional Cuban highball consists of white rum, sugar or sugar cane juice, lime juice, soda water, and mint leaves, which bartenders muddle as part of the trademark for the drink.